Jklars/windows-fix/README.md

 - parted
 - fdisk
 - python3
-- bash(any other shell is not reccomended)
+- bash(any other shell is not recommended)

 Credits:
 Jklars(code),